Working at the Zig Zag

 Andrew Bohrer dipsographs in a surly fashion at www.caskstrength.wordpress.com and recently authored The Best Shots You’ve Never Tried: 100+ Intoxicating Oddities You’ll Actually Want to Put Down, a book that he did not title.
 He is a cofounder of the Washington State Bartender’s Guild.
 Bohrer was a former bartender at Vessel and Rob Roy.
 He was the opening bar manager at both Naga Cocktail Lounge and Mistral Kitchen―all 4 bars listed in Food and Wine’s top 100 bars in the world.
 Bohrer is currently a ronin bartender, mixology consultant and the spirits educator & portfolio manager for Vinum Importing.
 He can also open a bottle of beer faster than any mortal.

-The purpose of this blog is a writing project that will be a reference for new bartenders.
+This website’s purpose is to create a reference for new bartenders & home mixologists.
 Well honestly, new bartenders that want to learn classic style.
 You can learn trash drinks anywhere, or trash technique.
 You can also read a ton of blogs where some nerd basically just re-prints shit from old cocktail books.
 What I focus on is how things were done best and finding the best way to do them now; without comprising quality or speed.
 I try not to write about me, or the grand art of tending bar (but I love both of those things).
 Rather I focus on making a manual for this trade, a reference of the basics to become an artisan through mastery of technique, ingredients and the persona of the bartender.

 Cheers